Islandora-Collaboration-Group/ISLE/docs/cookbook-recipes/isle-v140-git-cleanup.md

 "Type in the name of your git repo only e.g. ISLE (do not include .git) and then press the [ENTER] or [RETURN] key to continue"`
 Enter the name here:
 ```
-* Enter the name of your forked or cloned ISLE git repository without the .git extension e.g `ISLE` or `acmeorg-isle` etc.
+* Enter the name of your forked or cloned ISLE git repository without the .git extension e.g `ISLE` or `yourreponame-isle` etc.

 * The script will continue and the process takes about 30 - 45 seconds depending on the speed of your system with minimal output.